Our History

 OUR HISTORY

 Although our firm was formally created by the merger of two law firms in 1956, its roots trace back much further to the graduation of its namesake, Samuel H. Maslon, from Harvard Law School in 1923.
-His distinguished tenure at Harvard included selection to serve as Notes Editor of the Harvard Law Review.
+His distinguished tenure at Harvard included selection to serve as notes editor of the Harvard Law Review.
 Upon graduation, he became law clerk to Justice Louis D. Brandeis during the 1923 term of the United States Supreme Court.
 After concluding his clerkship, he returned to his hometown, Minneapolis, eager to begin his law practice.

 During this period, anti-Semitism was a problem in virtually every United States metropolitan area, but was particularly virulent in Minneapolis, given its size and relatively small Jewish population.
 Consequently, Sam Maslon found it difficult to find a job at an established firm despite his impressive credentials.
 Determined to succeed, he started practice as a sole proprietor and began building a large and successful practice as a corporate and tax attorney.
 By the 1950s, his busy practice grew to include four associates, including Roger Joseph and Marvin Borman, another Harvard Law School graduate.